Sweet Smell of Success: Pre-production

-By the time Hecht-Hill-Lancaster acquired Success, Lehman was in position to not only adapt his own novelette but also produce and direct the film.
+By the time Hecht-Hill-Lancaster acquired Success, Lehman was in position to adapt his novelette, produce and direct the film.
 After scouting locations, Lehman was told by Hecht that distributor United Artists was having second thoughts about going with a first-time director, so Hecht offered the film to Mackendrick.
 Initially, the director had reservations about trying to film such a dialogue-heavy screenplay, so he and Lehman worked on it for weeks to make it more cinematic.
 As the script neared completion, Lehman became ill and had to resign from the picture.
 James Hill took over and offered Paddy Chayefsky as Lehman's replacement.
 Mackendrick suggested Clifford Odets, the playwright whose reputation as a left-wing hero had been tarnished after he named names before the House Un-American Activities Committee.

-Mackendrick assumed that Odets would need only two or three weeks to polish the script, but he took four months.
-The director recalled, "We started shooting with no final script at all, while Clifford reconstructed the thing from stem to stern".
-The plot was largely intact, but in Mackendrick's biography he is quoted from Notes on Sweet Smell of Success: "What Clifford did, in effect, was dismantle the structure of every single sequence in order to rebuild situations and relationships that were much more complex, had much greater tension and more dramatic energy".
-This process took time, and the start date for the production could not be delayed.
+Mackendrick assumed that Odets would need only two or three weeks to polish the script but he took four months.
+"We started shooting with no final script at all, while Clifford reconstructed the thing from stem to stern".
+The plot was largely intact but in Mackendrick's biography he is quoted from Notes on Sweet Smell of Success: "What Clifford did, in effect, was dismantle the structure of every single sequence in order to rebuild situations and relationships that were much more complex, had much greater tension and more dramatic energy".
+This process took time and the start date for the production could not be delayed.
 Odets had to accompany the production to Manhattan and continued rewriting while they shot there.
 Returning to the city that had shunned him for going to Hollywood made Odets very neurotic and obsessed with all kinds of rituals as he worked at a furious pace, with pages often going straight from his typewriter to being shot the same day.
 Mackendrick said, "So we cut the script there on the floor, with the actors, just cutting down lines, making them more spare – what Clifford would have done himself, really, had there been time".